LinSharp/yam/README.md

     ```

 - List - A list consists of items of any type.
 List items have to prepend
-    a dash "-".
+    a dash and space "- ".
 For listing items in a single line, seperate items with a bar "|".
     Example1:
     ```
     - A